dalai444/asset-liability-management-simulator/README.md

 2. To get our assets (bond portfolio), the first step we take is going to https://content.naic.org/cis_consumer_information.htm and searching up New York Life Insurance.
     - Two options will appear, we chose the first one (company code 91596) since they handle the bulk of bond portfolios.
+    - For each bond we need the following values:
+        - name
+        - principal (face)
+        - coupon
+        - frequency
+        - maturity
+    - This project creates the SQL database using Python's built in sqlite3 module
+    - Values are then pulled out of this database and stored in a array for other uses